joelhans/netdata-tutorial/part-09.md

 Another backend option other than the use of MongoDB is Prometheus remote write API.

-To use this option with [storage providers](https://prometheus.io/docs/operating/integrations/#remote-endpoints-and-storage), [protobuf](https://developers.google.com/protocol-buffers/) and [snappy](https://github.com/google/snappy), the libraries should be installed first.
+To use this option with [storage providers](https://prometheus.io/docs/operating/integrations/#remote-endpoints-and-storage), [protobuf](https://developers.google.com/protocol-buffers/) and [snappy](https://github.com/google/snappy), install the libraries first.
 Next, Netdata should be re-installed from the source.
 The installer will detect that the required libraries and utilities are now available.

 In the `[backend]` section of `netdata.conf` enable and add configuration for the remote write API: